Sombrero64/Dython/README.md

-Dython is a Python Library containing functions that I made.
+Dython is a free open-source Python library/module created by Daniel Lawson that contains pently of useful features when making a Python project.

 !["Dython Logo"](https://raw.githubusercontent.com/Sombrero64/Dython/master/docs/DythonLogoText.png)